-The adjustable set point filter (abbreviated as SVF) is the function to improve set point follow-up characteristic, holding the optimum tuning status to the process variable change by disturbance.
-The effect of the filter can be adjusted by two parameters to continuously change the set point follow-up characteristic between PI-D type and I-PD type.
+The adjustable set-point filter (abbreviated as SVF) is the function to improve set-point follow-up characteristics, holding the optimum tuning status to the process variable change by disturbance.
+The effect of the filter can be adjusted by two parameters to continuously change the set-point follow-up characteristics between PI-D type and I-PD type.

-SLCD- \Box 51 and SLCD- \Box 71 are equipped with this function.
+SLCD- $\Box$ 51 and SLCD- $\Box$ 81 are equipped with this function.